Small towns and big cities in the Buckeye State spotlight filming locations seen in memorable motion pictures shot in Ohio

 A Christmas Story

 Fans of A Christmas Story enjoy touring the house that served as the home of Ralphie Parker and his family.
 Several scenes in the 1983 holiday classic show the two-story 1895 Victorian at 3159 West 11th Street in Cleveland’s Tremont neighborhood, just south of downtown.
-The exterior has been restored to its original movie splendor, and the interior (not used in the movie) replicates the Parkers’ home, complete with 1940s furnishings.
+Shot in Ohio, the exterior has been restored to its original movie splendor, and the interior (not used in the movie) replicates the Parkers’ home, complete with 1940s furnishings.
 (Because it was too cold to snow during filming, snow had to be trucked in from local ski resorts, and water was sprayed to form ice on trees by house.)

 Two homes across the street comprise the museum and gift shop, where guests can peruse original movie props, memorabilia and behind-the-scenes photos.
 On display are the leg lamp, a Red Ryder air rifle and costumes used in the film.
 Souvenirs for sale include pink bunny suits and leg lamps.